rdegges/rdegges-blog/articles/2012/why-you-might-enjoy-using-dnsimple.md

+---
-Title: Why You Might Enjoy Using DNSimple
+title: "Why You Might Enjoy Using DNSimple"
-Date: 2012-11-27
-Tags: reviews
+date: "2012-11-27"
+tags: ["reviews"]
+slug: "why-you-might-enjoy-using-dnsimple"
-Summary: DNSimple is the greatest DNS provider in the history of the universe.
+description: "DNSimple is the greatest DNS provider in the history of the universe.
 You'd be crazy not to use them.
-Here's why.
+Here's why."
+---

 ![Saturn Sketch][]